UWCCDL/PTSD/fast/README.md

 # Compatibility

 The "fast" Lisp code is __entirely incompatible__ with the Python code.
-You can use one of the either, but not both.
+You can use one or the other, but not both.
 In fact, the Lisp code assumes that no JSON RPC system even exists, and replaces all of the command calls with Lisp-level hook functions.